 During the last dive of my course, I don’t want to come up.
 After all, there is still 80 bar in my tank, and when Erkan signals us to hold on to the rope and make our descent I want to stomp my feet and shout “I don’t want to go, I don’t want to go”.
 But there is no stomping feet under the sea, and back up we go.

 On the boat I feel inconsolable, like something precious has been taken away from me and not even the deliciously horrible banana cream cookies can help.
 I know I’m being dramatic, but I can’t help it, and the feeling stays.
 The next day is the first day I get to spend with my friend Julia since I have arrived and I should be excited about spending a day in paradise with one of my favorite people in the world, but when I see the longtail boat full of happy divers depart I just want to run after them.

-Koh Tao diving – Getting Open Water certified
+Getting Open Water

-- Koh Tao is a great place to get certified, but sometimes things can feel a bit rushed.
-A regular OW course will take you two days and doesn’t allow much room for error.
+- Since most people come here for holidays and don’t want to spend much time on courses, a regular OW course will take you two days and doesn’t allow much room for error.
 If you can’t manage specific skills ask for an extra session and don’t stress yourself.
 You are literally exploring a new world, so it is quite normal to get nervous/panicky or have trouble to master certain skills.
 A good instructor should be able to talk and walk you through them.

 - If you decide to do a scuba diving course in Koh Tao ask if the dive shop can include accommodation for you.
 There is fierce competition on the island, and most offers will include a room or at least give you a significant discount.

 - Besides mostly calm, warm waters you will have some good visibility and easy dive sites that are great for beginners too.
 If you are a little more advanced, look out for trips to Sail Rock which is a stunning dive site.